josdem/hugo/content/techtalk/spring/spring_boot_web_testing.md

 categories = ["techtalk", "code"]
 +++

-In this technical post we will go through the process of testing a web layer using [MockMvc](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/test/web/servlet/MockMvc.html).
-MockMvc helps to test Spring Boot controllers with auto configuration, if you want to know more about how to create Spring Boot application please go to my previous post getting started with Spring Boot [here](/techtalk/spring/spring_boot).
-As project target to test we will use [Spring Boot Swagger](/techtalk/spring/spring_swagger_boot_configuration) Please consider this controller.
+In this technical post, we will go through the process of testing a web layer using [MockMvc](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/test/web/servlet/MockMvc.html).
+MockMvc helps to test Spring Boot controllers with auto-configuration, if you want to know more about how to create Spring Boot application please go to my previous post getting started with Spring Boot [here](/techtalk/spring/spring_boot).
+As the project target to test we will use [Spring Boot Swagger](/techtalk/spring/spring_swagger_boot_configuration).
+Please consider this controller.

 ```java
 package com.josdem.swagger.controller;